khushboo-tiwari/TEXT_MINNING-musical-instrument/README.md

 # TEXT_MINNING-musical-instrument
-1) Extract reviews of any product from ecommerce website like amazon
+1) Extract reviews of musical instruments from ecommerce website like amazon
 2) Perform emotion mining